The beginning stages of growing your business online can be tough.

 3. Social Media

-Being active and consistent on social media can be exhausting so getting strategic really helps you to avoid wasting time scrolling, wondering what to post and losing momentum.
+Being active and consistent on social media can be exhausting.
+Getting strategic really helps you to avoid wasting time scrolling, wondering what to post and losing momentum.

 If you really don’t have time to be engaging often with people, schedule set times to respond and reply to comments as best you can or outsource this task.